BrianBock/ENPM661-Project3-Phase-4/README.md

 ## Introduction

 The goal of this project is to find the optimal path through a Cartesian maze with obstacles for a rigid robot using the A* algorithm.
-The robot for this project is only able to move forward by a set distance, at one of five angles: (-60, -30, 0, 30, 60).
+The robot for this project is the Turtlebot, a two wheeled differential drive robot.
+It has 8 possible movements, defined by a combination of 3 speeds for the left and right wheels (user defined Fast, Slow, and 0).
 The default maze is 10200x10200 with 8 obstacles - 4 circles, 3 squares, and a hollow rectangle at the border.

 ![maze](https://github.com/BrianBock/ENPM661-Project3-Phase3-4/blob/master/Images/maze.png)